GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Is this a Derived PIV?</h4>
     <p class="usa-alert__text">
       A Derived PIV is any credential issued based on proof of possession and control of a PIV Card with additional controls as outlined in Special Publication 800-157.
 If your agency requires proof of possession of a PIV card and implements additional controls before issuing a FIDO2 authenticator, then it is a Derived PIV.
 If your agency doesn’t, then it is not a Derived PIV.
-Previous to the current draft version of NIST 800-157, a Derived PIV was limited to a digital certificate, but the draft version also includes non-PKI options.
+In the current version of NIST Special Publication 800-157, a Derived PIV is limited to a digital certificate, but the next draft version includes non-PKI types.
     </p>
   </div>
 </div>

 There are three lifecycle stages for an non-PKI authenticator including FIDO.

+1.	**Issuance**
-1.	**Issuance** - FIDO2 only supports hardware-based devices.
-Agencies should follow NIST 800-63 guidance that states a federally-issued authenticator be to a FIPS 140 Level 1 or 2 device.
-Agencies should ensure that the issuance process includes an MFA prompt at the same or higher Authenticator Assurance Level (AAL) of the issued authenticator over a secured channel like mutually authenticated HTTPS.
-The authenticator is registered to an identity account in an agency ICAM system.
-PIN length is recommended at six digits.
+   1. FIDO2 roaming or platform authenticators only support hardware-based devices.
+   2. Agencies should follow NIST 800-63 guidance that states a federally-issued authenticator be to a FIPS 140 Level 1 or 2 device.
+   3. Agencies should ensure that the issuance process includes an MFA prompt at the same or higher Authenticator Assurance Level (AAL) of the issued authenticator over a secured channel like mutually authenticated HTTPS.
+   4. The authenticator is registered to an identity account in an agency ICAM system following the FIDO2 specification.
+   5. PIN length is recommended at six digits.
+2.	**Maintenance**
-2.	**Maintenance** - FIDO2 authenticators do not have an expiration date nor do they need to be reissued at set intervals unless it is compromised.
-The authenticator is registered to an identity account in an agency ICAM system.
-For platform authenticators, if a biometric factor is registered it may need to be updated.
-For roaming authenticators, it follows similar maintenance for a physical token such as damage, wear, and tear.
+   1. FIDO2 authenticators do not have an expiration date nor do they need to be reissued at set intervals unless they is compromised.
+   2. If the identity account is updated, it is possible that a new FIDO registration must take place.
+   3. Platform authenticators may require biometric factors to be updated.
+   4. Roaming authenticators that are security keys may require maintenance from normal usage or damage.
-3.	**Invalidation** - A FIDO2 authenticator can not be revoked, but agencies should invalidate if an employee leaves, the authenticator or device is compromised, or other reasons.
-An authenticator is linked to a user account so the account is suspended or the authenticator is removed from the account.
-This is similar to removing a certificate mapping to a PIV credential.
+3.	**Invalidation** -
+    1. A FIDO2 authenticator can not be revoked, but agencies can remove the association between the authentication and the user's account.
+This can occur if the authenticator is damaged, compromised, or deleted from the user's device.
+This is similar to removing a certificate that is mapped to a PIV credential.
+    2. If a roaming authenticator can not be recovered, an agency may consider suspending the user's account.

 ### Best Practices with Biometrics

-A platform authenticator using a biometric can provide an improved user experience and is also cost effective because it leverages native device features.
+A platform authenticator using a biometric can improve the user's experience and be cost effective because it leverages native device features.
+In the future, roaming authenticators may also support a biometric capability.
 The most common platform authenticators today include Apple Face ID and Touch ID, but also Windows Hello for Business.
-NIST Special Publication 800-63b outlines best practices in using a biometric as an authentication factor.
+Android also supports a platform authenticator, but it does not have a branded name.
+NIST Special Publication 800-63b outlines best practices when using a biometric as an authentication factor.
-1. Always and only use a biometric along with a device and never with a knowledge factor.
+1. For multi-factor authentication, always and only use a biometric with a device (something you have) and never with a knowledge factor (something you know).
 2. Limit the number of failed attempts to five.
 3. Local biometric comparison is preferred over a central verifier.
 4. Biometric systems should implement liveness detection.